TTSE17/TTSE17/README.md

 # Hello 👋, I'm Taha Taha

-I am a Software Engineer specializing in **Backend Development** with **.NET technologies**, focused on building robust, scalable, and secure applications.
+I am a Software Engineer specializing in **Backend Development** using **.NET technologies**, with a focus on building robust, scalable, and secure applications.
-With over **two years of experience** in designing and implementing backend solutions tailored business needs while ensuring high performance and maintainability, I strive to deliver quality software.
+With over **two years of experience** in designing and implementing backend solutions tailored to business needs while ensuring high performance, maintainability, and quality in every project.

-Currently pursuing a Bachelor’s degree in **Software Engineering** at **Damascus University**, continually expanding my knowledge in this field.
+I am currently pursuing a Bachelor’s degree in **Software Engineering** at **Damascus University**and continually expanding my knowledge in the field.

-I'm excited to connect with professionals, share ideas, and explore opportunities where I can contribute my skills and gain more experience.
+I'm excited to connect with professionals, exchange ideas, and explore opportunities where I can contribute my skills while gaining valuable experience.

 <br>